OpenOCD

 Enable or disable data scan verification checking.

-int interface_add_tms_seq(unsigned num_bits, const uint8_t *seq, enum tap_state state)
+int interface_jtag_add_ir_scan(struct jtag_tap *active, const struct scan_field *in_fields, enum tap_state state)

 int interface_jtag_execute_queue(void)